Echoes of Empire

 Itinerary

-Day 1: Tunis.
+Day 1: Arrival.
 Fly from London to Tunis-Carthage International Airport and transfer to our hotel.
-After some lunch and time to relax, spend the afternoon exploring the city’s most beautiful sites on a walking tour of the centre.
-Hotel in Tunis – 2 nights.
+Welcome drink and introductory talk.
+Hotel in Tunis area – 4 nights.
 (D).

 Day 2: Carthage.
 Spend the morning immersing yourself in the ancient and bloody history of Carthage, steeped in former grandeur and beauty.
 In the afternoon we return to Tunis to visit the superb Bardo museum with its extensive collection of Punic, Hellenistic, Roman and Christian treasures and largest collection of mosaics in the world.
 (B, L, D).

-Day 3: Cape Bon.
+Day 4: Cape Bon.
 A relaxing day enjoying the magnificent Cape Bon peninsula and its lovely sites.
 We first drive to Kerkouane, an important Punic city destroyed during the First Punic War (264 – 241 BC).
 With its stunning location above the churning Mediterranean sea we are rewarded with superb views of the coastline as we continue to Nabeul, famous in Roman times for its production of garum (fermented fish sauce).
-Continue to Sousse and our hotel for 1 night.
 (B, L, D).

-Day 4: Sousse and El Jem.
-Spend the morning at the Sousse Archaeological Museum, filled with the vibrant mosaics and artefacts that paint a lively picture of life from Classical times, before a walking tour of the intriguing 9th century Sousse Medina, a consummate example of Aghlabid military architecture.
+Day 6: Sousse and EL Jem.
+We drive to the Sousse Archaeological Museum, filled with the vibrant mosaics and artefacts that paint a lively picture of life from Classical times, before embarking upon a walking tour of the intriguing 9th century Sousse Medina, a consummate example of Aghlabid military architecture.
 After lunch we drive to the colossal Amphitheatre of El Jem, perhaps Tunisia’s most splendid Roman remains, and monument of extreme violence, death and delight.
-Then to our hotel in Kairouan.
-Hotel Kairouan – 1 night.
+Return to Kairouan.
 (B, L, D).

-Day 7: Thurbabo Majis and Uthina.
+Day 8: Thurbabo Majis, Uthina and depart.
 Drive back to Tunis via the stunning scenery of central Tunisia.
 Stop at the outstanding site of Thurbabo Majis, originally a Punic settlement, becoming particularly prosperous under Roman rule when it collected taxes on trade between the plain and the sea.
 Here we visit the well-preserved Forum and other civic and religious buildings.
 Six fine fluted Corinthian columns dominate the site making a great photo opportunity.
 We then move on to Uthina, whose mosaics we admired in the Bardo museum, with its fine theatre and interesting cisterns.
-Hotel in Tunis – 2 nights.
-(B, L, D).
+Proceed to Tunis-Carthage International Airport for flight back to London.
+(B, L).

 Recommended Reading List